-The LEWIS Advisory Board (LAB) looks beyond the event horizon to identify business, political, economic and cultural trends.
-It does this by drawing on leaders from a variety of diverse backgrounds.
-The LAB was founded by Chris Lewis and Dr. Pippa Malmgren, a US Presidential adviser and one of the most influential global economists worldwide.
+The LEWIS Advisory Board (LAB) investigates the links between prosperity, science, technology, culture, education, art, economics & politics.
+It identifies key trends by drawing on leaders from a variety of diverse backgrounds.
+The LAB was founded by Chris Lewis and Dr Pippa Malmgren, a US Presidential adviser and one of the most influential global economists worldwide.

-The LAB was inspired by two books - firstly, Dr. Malmgren’s book Signals: How Everyday Signs Can Help Us Navigate the World's Turbulent Economy, which helps leaders spot trends and achieve greater situational awareness.
-Secondly, Chris’s recent book, Too Fast To Think.
-In this, he speculated about why a world dominated by analytical thinkers and researchers was being surprised by events that ‘came out of left field’.
-The LAB is therefore an attempt to blend ‘drill down’ with ‘look across’ thinking: “The world is in the grip of a volatility brought about by Brexit, US political change and global economic concerns.
+The LAB was inspired by two key publications.
+The first was Dr. Malmgren’s book Signals: How Everyday Signs Can Help Us Navigate the World's Turbulent Economy, which helps leaders spot trends and achieve greater situational awareness.
+The other was Lewis’ recent book, Too Fast To Think.
+The book speculates about why a world dominated by analytical thinkers and researchers continued to be surprised by events that ‘came out of left field’.
+The LAB is therefore an attempt to blend ‘drill down’ with ‘look across’ thinking.
+Lewis commented: “The world is in the grip of a volatility brought about by Brexit, US political change and global economic concerns.
 This is breeding short-term thinking and inefficiencies.
-Never has there been a better time for people to get together across all vertical sectors to compare, discuss and build a global narrative”, he said recently.
+Never has there been a better time for people to get together across all vertical sectors to compare, discuss and build a global narrative."

 The LAB was piloted in California in January 2017 and hosts by invitation-only roundtables around the world every quarter.
-It will issue white papers summarizing the main conclusions from each discussion.
+It will issue white papers summarising the main conclusions from each discussion.
 All comments and contributions are taken on a “Chatham House Rules" basis.
-Over 40 leaders have contributed so far from a variety of backgrounds including scientists, politicians, economists, artists, academics and military leaders.
+More than 40 leaders have contributed so far from a variety of backgrounds including scientists, politicians, economists, artists, academics and military leaders.

 Download the latest reports here: